 The Music Department is brimming with musical energy and enthusiasm; it is led by Director of Music Michael Holiday, supported by an experienced and passionate team of Heads of Curricular and Extra-Curricular Music, a classroom teacher and more than twenty peripatetic staff with instrumental specialisms.
 Together they deliver around 550 individual lessons each week.

-If a child has a special interest in music that you would like to discuss or share with us, please get in touch with the Director of Music before putting in your application to the School.
-Email him at firstname.lastname@example.org or contact us by telephone on 01223 403831.
-For information about our music scholarships please click here.
+If a child has a special interest in music that you would like to discuss or share with us, please get in touch with the Director of Music, either by email or by telephone (01223 403831) before putting in your application to the School.
+For information about our music scholarships please see here.

 - Instrumental tuition

 Since the opening of our music school in 2003 and its extension in September 2010, we have gradually expanded our instrumental tuition programme to the point that we now deliver around 550 individual lessons per week.
 We offer tuition in piano, organ, singing and orchestral and band instruments.

 We are a centre for Associated Board music exams; in 2014/15 pupils achieved more than 60 distinctions in ABRSM exams.
 We offer classes in Grade 5 theory and advanced aural tests (Grades 5-8), to help pupils preparing for exams.
 Individual lessons operate on a rotational basis for pupils in Years 7 to 11; sixth form students normally have their instrumental lesson fixed into a free period.